How Identity and Access Management (IAM) secures your cloud

 Cloud Identity and Access Management

-Identity and Access Management (IAM) enables businesses to determine who can access cloud resources.
-With cloud IAM on board, companies can enjoy the many benefits of cloud computing while minimizing cyberattack risks.
+Identity and Access Management (IAM) acts as the gatekeeper for the cloud, determining who can access resources and what they are authorized to do.
+With cloud IAM on board, companies can enjoy the many benefits of cloud computing, while minimizing cyberattack risks.

 IAM authenticates access requests and allows access for users with the correct privileges.
 In cloud settings, IAM enhances security by controlling access to cloud resources.